Wangarĩ Maathai

-Wangarĩ Muta Maathai (/wænˈgɑːri mɑːˈðaɪ/; 1 April 1940 – 25 September 2011) was a Kenyan social, environmental and a political activist and the first African woman to win the Nobel Peace Prize.
-As a beneficiary of the Kennedy Airlift, she studied in the United States, earning a Bachelor's Degree from Mount St. Scholastica and a Master's Degree from the University of Pittsburgh.
-She went on to become the first woman in East and Central Africa to become a Doctor of Philosophy, receiving her PhD from the University of Nairobi in Kenya.
+Wangarĩ Maathai (/wænˈgɑːri mɑːˈðaɪ/; 1 April 1940 – 25 September 2011) was a Kenyan social, environmental, and political activist who founded the Green Belt Movement, an environmental non-governmental organization focused on planting trees, environmental conservation, and women's rights.
+In 2004 she became the first African woman to win the Nobel Peace Prize.

-In 1977, Maathai founded the Green Belt Movement, an environmental non-governmental organization focused on the planting of trees, environmental conservation, and women's rights.
-In 1984, she was awarded the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation".
-Maathai was an elected member of the Parliament of Kenya and between January 2003 and November 2005 served as Assistant Minister for Environment and Natural Resources in the government of President Mwai Kibaki.
-She was an Honorary Councillor of the World Future Council.
-As an academic and the author of several books, Maathai was not only an activist but also an intellectual who has made significant contributions to thinking about ecology, development, gender, and African cultures and religions.
+As a beneficiary of the Kennedy Airlift, she studied in the United States, earning a bachelor's degree from Mount St. Scholastica College in Atchison, Kansas and a master's degree from the University of Pittsburgh in Pittsburgh.
+She then became the first woman in East and Central Africa to become a Doctor of Philosophy, receiving her Ph.D. from the University of Nairobi in Nairobi, Kenya.
+In 1984, she received the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation."

-Maathai died of complications from ovarian cancer on 25 September 2011.
+Wangari Maathai was an elected member of the parliament of Kenya and, between January 2003 and November 2005, served as the assistant minister for environment and natural resources in the government of President Mwai Kibaki.
+She was an Honorary Councillor in the World Future Council.
+As an academic and the author of several books, Maathai was not only an activist but also an intellectual who made significant contributions to thinking about ecology, development and gender in addition to African cultures and religions.
+She died of complications from ovarian cancer on 25 September 2011.